lashifrin/ejabberd-modules/README.txt

-   dependencies on C code, as build will thus works on Windows) doc/: Documentation dir src/: Source directory ebin/: empty (Target directory for the build). conf/: Directory containing example configuration for your module. build.sh: *nix build script.
+   dependencies on C code, as build will thus works on Windows) doc/: Documentation dir src/: Source directory src/msgs/: Directory with translation files (pot, po and msg). ebin/: empty (Target directory for the build). conf/: Directory containing example configuration for your module. build.sh: *nix build script.